Example: Configure the Ephemeral Configuration Database Using NETCONF

 Problem

-The device does not execute operational changes that should occur as a result of committing certain configuration data to the ephemeral database instance, even though you have verified that the commit was successful and that the configuration data is present in the configuration for that ephemeral instance.
+The device does not execute operational changes that should occur as a result of committing certain configuration data to the ephemeral database instance.
+This occurs even though you have verified that the commit was successful and that the configuration data is present in the configuration for that ephemeral instance.

-The operational changes might not occur if there is another user-defined ephemeral instance that has conflicting configuration data and a higher priority.
-If there is conflicting data in the ephemeral instances, statements in an instance with a higher priority override statements in an instance with a lower priority.
+The operational changes might not occur if the device has another user-defined ephemeral instance that has conflicting configuration data and a higher priority.
+If the ephemeral instances have conflicting data, statements in an instance with a higher priority override statements in an instance with a lower priority.
 A user-defined instance of the ephemeral configuration database has higher priority than the default ephemeral database instance, which has higher priority than the static configuration database.
-If there are multiple user-defined ephemeral instances, the priority is determined by the order in which the instances are listed in the configuration.
+If the device has multiple user-defined ephemeral instances in use, the priority is determined by the order in which the instances are listed in the configuration.

 Solution